 We fly to the capital of the Czech Republic, via London.
 The Prague airport is about 40 minutes from the city center by public transport (bus+metro) which is a fast and inexpensive trip.
 But with the connection through Heathrow, travel time from portal to portal has been about 18 hours and we chose to take a cab to our hotel.

 The Ventana Hotel In Prague – All I can Say Is “Wow!”

-I found the Ventana Hotel, which is in the center of the City just off the main square, through a search on venere.com (this site is now part of the eponymous Hotels.com).
-The Ventana is a delightful old world hotel.
+I found the Ventana Hotel, which is in the center of the City just off the main square.
+The Ventana is a delightful old-world hotel.
 Our room turned out to be one of the hotel’s “Old Town Square Suites.”
 These suites each have a sitting room, bedroom, and lovely en suite bath.

 Our suite is on the 2nd floor, and the sitting room sports a small balcony.
-This façade of the hotel overlooks the Old Town Square.
-On one of the afternoon, I watched a marching band in full regalia parade through the square right past the hotel.
+This façade of the hotel overlooks Old Town Square.
+One afternoon, I watched a marching band in full regalia parade through the square right past the hotel.